martinpiper/BombJack/README.md

 	Using the ImageToBitplane tool Run/Debug Configuration: Main old bridge RGB 0 0 0 palette opt rgbfactor 32

 	This demonstrates a detailed background picture with 32 palettes of 8 entries each.

+	Using the ImageToBitplane tool Run/Debug Configuration: Main mode7 "map_9 - mode7 test.png"
+		And enabling the data load at: ; Write Mode7 registers This will demonstrate how the mode7 export with flipped tile detection works